How to export macros in Zendesk for better workflow management

 You know those handy Zendesk macros?
 They're basically your superpower for tackling common support questions fast.
 Think of them as smart shortcuts that save you from typing the same answers over and over or manually clicking through ticket fields.
 They're a big help for keeping your support team running smoothly, especially as more and more tickets come in.

 This is why getting your Zendesk macro data out of Zendesk is so useful.
-Having this information elsewhere lets you really look at them, figure out what’s working, clean things up, and keep them organized.
-While there isn’t just one big, simple “export” button for macros, there are definitely smart ways to get it done.
-Learning how can help you tidy up your current macros and even show you where you could use more advanced automation, maybe even with AI.
+Having this information elsewhere lets you really look at them, figure out what's working, clean things up, and keep them organized.
+While Zendesk provides various professional-grade ways to access this data, finding the right method for your workflow can help you tidy up your current macros and even show you where you could use more advanced automation, maybe even with AI.

 Why getting your Zendesk macros out is a good idea